-Mr. Darryl Anderson, Managing Director Wave Point Consulting, was the director and team leader for three projects.
-Business Issue: the overall objective was for Wave Point Consulting to develop and present an overarching cohesive real property strategy for Health Canada’s Facilities & Securities Directorate and a subsequent decision to provide real property support to the Public Health Agency of Canada.
+Mr. Darryl Anderson, Managing Director Wave Point Consulting, was the director and team leader for three real estate analysis projects.
+The overall objective was for Wave Point Consulting to develop and present an overarching cohesive real property strategy for Health Canada’s Facilities & Securities Directorate and a subsequent decision to provide real property support to the Public Health Agency of Canada.
 The work involved reviewing all existing initiatives and issues then summarizing and presenting the actions and tactics, so they were clearly aligned with and support Health Canada’s corporate objectives.
 Wave Point Consulting Ltd. also led a team that assessed the anticipated demand and supply characteristics of commercial office space required by the client over a 5-year period.
-Client value-added: Executive level approval of a commercial office strategy for approximately 11,000 employees was received.
-The National Accommodations Strategy (NAS), is a national master strategy for planning, acquisition, life-cycle management, and maintenance for a real estate portfolio in Ottawa and across the country.
+The project resulted in executive level approval of a commercial office strategy for approximately 11,000 employees was received.
+The National Accommodations Strategy (NAS), was a national master strategy for planning, acquisition, life-cycle management, and maintenance for a real estate portfolio in Ottawa and across the country.
 The NAS has been recognized both by the federal government and by the Real Property Institute of Canada, as a “best practice” and has resulted in Health Canada reducing real estate costs by over $65 Million Dollars.
 The cost savings are projected to increase to approximately $100 Million as the strategy is fully implemented.

 Commercial Property Vacancy Inventory (2012)